-- Reduce cross-subsidies between consumer classes-to the extent that is consistent with the Government's policy objectives of affordability (the Government could maintain a lifeline tariff for the lowest-consuming customers, but at least it would be clear how much this costs and what the effect is on other customers); and - Charge consumers on a variable basis, depending on the time of day, so far as this is practical and cost-benefit justified.
+- Reduce cross-subsidies between consumer classes-to the extent that is consistent with the Government's policy objectives of affordability (the Government could maintain a lifeline tariff for the lowest-consuming customers, but at least it would be clear how much this costs and what the effect is on other customers; or provide for cash transfers that do not distort the cost-reflectiveness of rates) - Charge consumers on a variable basis, depending on the time of day, so far as this is practical and cost-benefit justified.

 Finally, we recommend that ANGLEC apply, within a rate review, for the creation of a special, separate tariff component that could be called 'Renewable Energy Recovery Clause'.
-All Approved Renewable Energy Costs, as defined above (see section 7.2.2) could be recovered through this tariff component-which, ideally, would require a rate review just for being set up the first time, but that then could be adjusted without one, as soon as approved investments are operating and benefit customers.
-Customers would see the 'Renewable Energy Recovery Clause' as a separate item on their bill, and know what it is for-especially, they would know that to it correspond reductions in the fuel surcharge.
+All Approved Renewable Energy Costs, as defined above, could be recovered through this tariff component.
+In turn, this tariff component would require a rate review just for being set up the first time, but then it could be adjusted without one, as soon as approved investments are operating and benefit customers.
+Customers would see the 'Renewable Energy Recovery

+Clause' as a separate item on their bill, and know what it is for.
+Especially, they would know that it corresponds to reductions in the fuel surcharge.
 This same tariff component could also be used for energy efficiency investments, of course (and in this case be called 'Sustainable Energy Recovery Clause', and approved costs 'Approved Sustainable Energy Costs').

-7.2.5 Distributed scale: issue a revised Standard Offer Contract
+7.2.3 Distributed scale: issue a revised Standard Offer Contract

-Based on the experience of the pilot SOC, and once a COSS allows a general revision of all customers' tariff structure, ANGLEC should issue a revised SOC with an increased cap, and updated rates based on avoided cost, and still with a term equal to the systems' lifetime.
-Customers that had signed up for the pilot might be given the option to migrate under the new regime, and to have their term reset.
+Based on the experience of the pilot SOC, and once a COSS allows a general revision of all customers' tariff structure, ANGLEC should issue a revised SOC with an increased cap, updated rates based on avoided cost, and again a term equal to the systems' lifetime.
+Customers participating in the pilot program might be given the option to migrate under the new regime, and to have their term reset.

-7.2.6 Utility and distributed scale: determine the best option for a regulator to administer rules
+7.2.4 Utility and distributed scale: determine the best option for a regulator to administer rules